Camino del Norte Daily Stages: A detailed guide

 You can read more here about the different routes and find out which route is best for you.

 The Camino del Norte has a mix of albergues and private accommodation.
-You can find out more about what albergues are in our piece on albergues here.
-We’ve written a short guide to our favourite hostels/albergues on the Camino del Norte.
-You can find that here.
+You can find out more about what albergues are in our piece on albergues here, in case you want to know the basics.

 We really recommend using the Buen Camino app to plan your daily stages and view accommodation options at each stage too.